Legend16/discord-bot-in-python/README.md

 # :bangbang: Discord Bot in Python :bangbang:

-This code is purely for training purposes.
+This code is purely made for training purposes.
 This discord bot will soon arrive on youtube as a course by a youtuber named "Zer0_Ping"

 # Information
 This is an intermediate level discord bot coded in python using the library "discord.py" Version 1.4.1